 Have some questions regarding our miles of white-sand beaches?
 No worries, we have you covered!
 Check out answers for the top frequently asked questions about Clearwater and St. Pete Beaches:

-Which beaches have beach wheelchairs and the best access?
+Which local beaches have beach wheelchairs, Mobi-Mats and the best access?

 Generally, parking is metered and costs range around $2 to $5 per hour.
 There are some smaller, free parking lots at Indian Rocks Beach and Pass-a-Grille Beach.
 At Pass-A-Grille Beach, you can view parking availability, so you know where to park before you arrive.

-On St. Pete Beaches, individuals with handicapped tags can park in any of the metered spots without charge.
-This is not limited to only the metered spots designated as handicapped.
+At all local public beaches, visitors with disability placards or plates may park in any of the metered spots without charge.
+This is not limited to only the metered spots designated as disability parking.

 Learn more about area parking lots and locations in this beach parking article.